kelseyhightower/pipeline/labs/kubernetes-clusters.md

 # Provision Kubernetes Clusters

-In this section you will create a Kubernetes clusters using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) for each of the following environments:
+In this section you will create a Kubernetes cluster using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) for each of the following environments:

 * staging
 * qa